SimonRacaud/Babel/README.md

 # Description
 Low level, UDP, audio streaming application.

+The project consists in a client/server architecture voice over IP application, similar to Skype or TeamSpeak.

+The project is OS independent (Unix system and Windows).

 ### Technologies:
 - portaudio, opus: Audio processing and compression
 - Asio: Networking